any-docs/css/content/reference/properties/border-image-source/index.md

 The **`border-image-source`** [CSS](/en-US/docs/Web/CSS) property sets the source image used to create an element's [border image](/reference/properties/border-image).

-The {{cssxref("border-image-slice")}} property is used to divide the source image into regions, which are then dynamically applied to the final border image.
+The `border-image-slice` property is used to divide the source image into regions, which are then dynamically applied to the final border image.

 {{InteractiveExample("CSS Demo: border-image-source")}}